Skip to main contentlogo of the One Health Vector-Borne Diseases HubVBD Hub - About

 Lauren Cators's profile picture

 Lauren Cator researches the role of mosquito behaviour and ecology in disease transmission at Imperial College London.
-Lauren is leading with Hub and is responsible for overall project management and coordination of the Hub team and also engagement with the wider UK VBD research community.
+Lauren is leading with Hub and is responsible for overall project management and coordination of the hub team and also engagement with the wider UK VBD research community.

 Marion England' profile picture